A man leaning against a wall with a mural on the wall.

 In the same year, real estate giant CBRE’s research centre ranked Edmonton as one of top 10 Canadian cities — not only for affordability but also for tech jobs, noting that jobs in the sector had increased by 26 per cent in the previous five years.

 Tremblay said one of the challenges the city faces is that although there is enough talent, there aren’t enough companies to hire all the qualified workers.
-Edmonton Global estimates about 5,000 graduates are leaving the region per year.
+Edmonton Global estimates about 5,000 graduates are leaving the Region per year.

 “So we need to try to retain that talent because that is going to attract the companies,” she said.